 Section 2 – Executive Committee

-The Executive Committee shall consist of the immediate past President, and the LAA Officers (as defined in Article IV, Section 1) These members of the Executive Committee shall have full voting rights on the Board.
+The Executive Committee shall consist of the immediate past President, and the LAA Officers (as defined in Article IV, Section 1).
+These members of the Executive Committee shall have full voting rights on the Board.
 Additionally, an Ex Officio Member of the Executive Committee will be assigned by Langley Research Center management.
 The Ex Officio member does not have voting rights.

 The Executive Committee shall set its meetings at a time and place mutually agreeable to its members but shall meet at least quarterly.
 The Executive Committee shall carry out the business of the Board between regular Board meetings and report to the Board on its actions.
 For the purposes of voting, a quorum shall consist of 5 members of the Executive Committee including proxies.
 A super majority of 4 shall be necessary to approve a vote.
 A Board meeting may replace an Executive Committee meeting.
+An example where an Executive Committee meeting might be needed between Board meetings would be if an unexpected organization or financial requirement needs immediate attention.

 Section 3 – Composition of the Board

-The Board shall be composed of the Executive Committee (defined in Article IV, Section 2a), the Chairs of the Standing Committees (Article VII) and no fewer than twelve (12) and no more than eighteen (18) Members-at-Large.
+The Board shall be composed of the Executive Committee (defined in Article IV, Section 2a), the Chairs of the Standing Committees (Policies and Procedures Document/Policy 1: Committees) and no fewer than twelve (12) and no more than eighteen (18) Members-at-Large.
 Board complement shall be at the discretion of the Executive Committee with care taken to ensure that the potentially unelected members of the Executive Committee and Chairs of the Standing Committees do not create a majority of the Board.
 Each member of the Board shall have only one vote, regardless of office or Committee Chairmanships held.

-Section 4 – Meetings of the Board
+Section 4 – Meetings of the Board and General Membership

 All Board meetings are open to any member in good standing.

-Regular meetings of the Board shall be held at a time and place mutually agreeable to the Board, such as after the monthly meeting of the LAA, but not less than quarterly.
-The President, or the President’s assigned designee, shall brief the general membership on actions taken by the Board at the previous Board meeting.
+Regular meetings of the Board shall be held at a time and place mutually agreeable to the Board, such as after the General Membership meeting of the LAA, but not less than quarterly.

 Inter-meeting electronic voting is allowed.
 Minutes of the vote shall include a concise statement of the proposition before the Board or Executive Committee, a summary of discussions to include pros and cons, those participating in the vote, including proxies, the members who called for a vote and seconded.
-Once a quorum of votes has been received, members who haven’t yet voted shall be notified they have a set time to vote before the call is closed.
+Once a quorum of votes has been received, the Secretary shall notify by email members who haven’t yet voted that they have a set time to vote before the call is closed.